xstefank/microprofile-tutorials/README.md

 You can always find the most recent build of the Jakarta EE Documentation site here:
 [MicroPofile Documentation](https://microprofile.github.io/microprofile-documentation/microprofile-tutorial/current/index.html).

+## A Note about Images

+We keep the source files (VSD) and the published format (SVG) for images in the `src/main/antora/modules/common/images` folder.
+However, currently all the source file names don't match their corresponding SVG file.
+If you modify a source image,
+please help us out and rename it to match the output image.

+Guidelines for generating new images can be found in the [Contributing guide](CONTRIBUTING.md).

 > This section is currently a draft and is subject to change